davekeck/Xcode-4-Fixins/README.md

 __TabAcceptsCompletion__: Upon pressing tab, this fixin makes Xcode accept the currently-highlighted completion suggestion in the popup list.
 (Xcode's default tab behavior accepts only as much of the highlighted completion that is common amongst other suggestions.)

-__UserScripts (Experimental)__: Reinstates some semblance of the Xcode 3.x User Scripts menu.
+__UserScripts__: Reinstates some semblance of the Xcode 3.x User Scripts menu.
 See documentation in the XCFixin_UserScripts directory.

 __CustomizeWarningErrorHighlights__: Customize the inline error/warning message highlight color.
 Useful if want to be able to read your code when using a dark background color.